Unifying Causal Representation Learning with the Invariance Principle: Related Works

 \looseness=-1 \textbf{High-level overview.} Domain generalization aims at \textit{out-of-distribution} performance.
 That is, learning an optimal encoder and predictor that performs well at some unseen test domain that preserves the same data symmetries as in the training data.
-At a high level, domain generalization representation learning \citep{sagawa2019distributionally, zhang2017mixup, ganin2016domain,arjovsky2020invariantriskminimization, krueger2021out} considers a similar framework as introduced for interventional CRL, with \textit{independent} but \textit{non-identically distributed} data, but additionally incorporated with external supervision and focusing more on model robustness perspective.
+At a high level, domain generalization~\citep{sagawa2019distributionally, zhang2017mixup, ganin2016domain,arjovsky2020invariantriskminimization, krueger2021out} considers a similar framework as introduced for interventional CRL, i.e., having access to multiple environment with different data distributions, but additionally incorporated with external supervision and focusing more on model robustness perspective.
 While interventional CRL aims to identify the true latent factors of variations (up to some transformation), domain generalization learning focuses directly on \textit{out-of-distribution} prediction, relying on some invariance properties preserved under the distributional shifts.
-Due to the non-causal objective, new methodologies are motivated and tested on real-world benchmarks (e.g., VLCS \citep{fang2013unbiased}, PACS \citep{li2017deeper}, Office-Home \citep{venkateswara2017deep}, Terra Incognita \citep{beery2018recognition}, DomainNet \citep{peng2019moment}) and could inspire future real-world applicability of causal representation learning approaches.
+Due to the non-causal objective, new methodologies are motivated and tested on real-world benchmarks (e.g., VLCS \citep{fang2013unbiased}, PACS \citep{li2017deeper}, Office-Home \citep{venkateswara2017deep}, Terra Incognita \citep{beery2018recognition}, DomainNet \citep{peng2019moment}) and could inspire future real-world applicability of CRL approaches.

-\looseness=-1 \textbf{Data generating process.} The problem of domain generalizations is an \textit{extension of supervised learning} where training data from multiple environments are available \citet{blanchard2011generalizing}.
+\looseness=-1 \textbf{Data generating process.} The problem of domain generalizations is an \textit{extension of supervised learning} where training data from multiple environments are available \citep{blanchard2011generalizing}.
 An environment is a dataset of i.i.d. observations from a joint distribution $P_{\xb^k, \yb^k}$ of the observables $\xb^k \in \RR^D$ and the label $\yb^k \in \RR$.
-The label $\yb^k \in \RR^m$ only depends on the invariant latents through a linear regression structural equation model~\citep[Assmp.~1]{ahuja2022invarianceprinciplemeetsinformation}, described as follows:
+The label $\yb^k \in \RR^m$ only depends on the invariant latents $\zb_A^k \in \RR^{|A|}$ through a linear regression structural equation model~\citep[Assmp.~1]{ahuja2022invarianceprinciplemeetsinformation}, described as follows: